weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "Alternatively, we can maintain separate local and server ids: all local operations would be using local ids while the backend communication would use server ids.
 We would also need to build a bijection between them."

 _NOTE: Learn more about Local and Servier ids [here](https://blog.danlew.net/2017/03/09/the-two-id-problem/)._

+### 🔍 Data Model Analysis
+**Key Insight:**
+The "Two-ID Problem" discussion is the highlight here.
+Mobile apps must function offline.
+If an app relies solely on Server IDs, a user can't send a message when offline (because there's no server response yet).
+Using a local ID (UUID) or a temporary ID allows the UI to update immediately ("Optimistic UI"), while the sync happens in the background.

 ## Deep Dive: Attachments